 Many of us refer to our pups as children, and oftentimes Cavalier owners find that, like potato chips, it's hard to stop at just one Cavalier.
-So what is it about this obscenely cute little dog breed that turns once sane people into fluffy puppy slaves?
+So what is it about this obscenely cute little dog breed that turns once-sane people into fluffy puppy slaves?
 After looking objectively (or at least trying to) at my own life, I think I may have a few answers.

-1. Cavaliers are Unique—Just Ask Your Cat
+1. Cavaliers Are Unique—Just Ask Your Cat

-Cavaliers love cats, and will try to cuddle, lick, and love any cat that comes within sight.
+Cavaliers love cats and will try to cuddle, lick, and love any cat that comes within their sight.
 Cats = best friends.
 The funny thing about it?
-Most cats will allow these strange dogs to be their friends, and often interspecies cuddling (in sometimes large piles) can result.
-Perhaps this is because Cavaliers think they are cats, or at least they sure think so when they try to perch on the back of your chair, your neck, your table...
+Most cats will allow these strange dogs to be their friends, and interspecies cuddling (sometimes large piles) is not uncommon.
+Perhaps this is because Cavaliers think they are cats—they sure think so when they try to perch on the back of your chair, your neck, or your table.

 2. Cavaliers Love Food

 You can get a Cavalier to do anything for a cookie or a bit of food.
 In fact, it doesn't matter if the bit of food is a green bean, he'll still roll over, play dead and do somersaults for a morsel.
 Now, the caveat here is that you have to be careful to walk a fine line while training your Cavalier in order to avoid constant begging, but it always feels great to have someone around the house who will be eternally grateful, no matter what you feed them.
-Plus, some of the behaviors (such as the trademark Cavalier spin) inspired by a simple dog cookie will have you in stiches for hours.
+Plus, some of the behaviors (such as the trademark Cavalier spin) inspired by a simple dog cookie will have you in stitches for hours.

-3. Cavaliers are Great With Children
+3. Cavaliers Are Great With Children

 The Cavalier King Charles Spaniel is descended from the toy spaniels so beloved by King Charles II of England, which you see in the painting above of the king as a boy.
 In modern times as well as past history these little spaniels have been superb companions for children, being loving, loyal, and above all patient with the antics of fussy little nuggets.

-4. Cavaliers Stick to you Like Glue
+4. Cavaliers Stick to You Like Glue

 The Cavalier King Charles Spaniel is not a dog for people who aren' t looking for a constant, close companion.
 A Cavalier lives and dies for his human, and pines when his human is away.
 My dogs have even been known to howl piteously when I lock them out of the bathroom.
 They love to sleep in bed with their humans.
 And forget leaving them on the floor while watching T.V.
 In fact, I haven't knit on road trips for about two years because both of my Cavaliers insist on riding in my lap, which can be difficult to juggle!
 But for anyone who likes the reassuring physical contact of a warm, furry little body, you couldn't wish for a more perfect companion.

-5. Cavaliers are Pretty Clever
+5. Cavaliers Are Pretty Clever